aegis-iisc/aegis-iisc.github.io/_pages/teaching.md

 ---

-> If you want to master something, teach it.
-The more you teach, the better you learn.
+> The more you teach, the better you learn.
 > Teaching is a powerful tool to learning.

 <div align="right">